 Biologic therapy uses medications or substances made by the body.
 The substance is used to increase or restore the body's natural defenses against cancer.
 This type of therapy is also called biological response modifier therapy.
 It is still being tested in clinical trials.

-A reduction in red blood cells (anemia)Reduced numbers of platelets that assist in blood clotting (thrombocytopenia)Decreased numbers of the white blood cells that fight infection
+Treatment usually causes side effects.
+These may be the result of leukemia and/or therapy.
+These include: A reduction in red blood cells—anemiaReduced numbers of platelets that assist in blood clotting—thrombocytopeniaDecreased numbers of the white blood cells that fight infection

 Your doctor may prescribe a number of different treatments to decrease these side effects.
 Drugs are available to increase production of normal blood cells.
 In addition, when your counts are particularly low, blood transfusions or changes in daily activities may be needed.
 These steps will reduce the chance of fatigue, bleeding, or infection.